Brian Cowen: Minister for Finance

 Following the departure of Finance Minister Charlie McCreevy, upon his nomination as Ireland's European Commissioner in September 2004, Cowen was appointed as Minister for Finance.
 On 1 December 2004, he announced his first budget, one that was viewed as a give-away budget in which spending was increased by 9%.

 Cowen's second budget in 2005 was dominated by a new childcare package, and measures to take 'tax-free millionaires' back into the tax net from 2007 by restricting tax breaks.
-A readjustment of income-tax measures were designed to take 52,000 low earners out of the tax net and remove 90,000 middle earners from the higher tax band.
+A readjustment of income-tax measures was designed to take 52,000 low earners out of the tax net and remove 90,000 middle earners from the higher tax band.

 Cowen's third budget in 2007, in anticipation of the 2007 general election, was regarded as one of the biggest spending sprees in the history of the state.
 The €3.7 billion package included increases in pension and social welfare allowances, a marked green agenda, as well as a reduction in the top rate of income tax from 42% to 41%.
 Cowen has been criticised for alleged complacency during the economic turmoil in January 2008.

 Leader of Fianna Fáil

 During his ministerial career, Cowen was often identified in the media as the front-runner to succeed Ahern as leader of Fianna Fáil.
 Cowen's position was strengthened when he succeeded Mary O'Rourke as deputy leader of the party in 2002.
 In 2004, he was appointed Minister for Finance.
 Following the 2007 general election, Cowen became Tánaiste (deputy prime minister) in a coalition between Fianna Fáil, the PDs, and the Green Party.

 On 4 April 2008, two days after Ahern announced his intention to resign as Taoiseach and Leader of Fianna Fáil, Cowen was nominated by Brian Lenihan and Mary Coughlan to be his successor.
 The following day he was confirmed as the sole nominee for the position.
 He was acclaimed as the seventh leader of Fianna Fáil on 9 April 2008, and assumed office upon Ahern's resignation becoming effective on 6 May 2008.

 On 7 May 2008, Cowen was nominated by Dáil Éireann as Taoiseach, by 88 votes to 76, and was appointed by President of Ireland Mary McAleese.

-On 22 January 2011, despite winning a secret confidence motion the week before, Cowen announced he was stepping down as leader, in advance of the 2011 election, in order to put the party in "the best possible position".
+On 22 January 2011, despite winning a secret confidence motion the week before, Cowen announced he was stepping down as leader, in advance of the 2011 election, to put the party in "the best possible position".

 Taoiseach (2008–2011)

-Upon appointment, Cowen formed the 28th Government of Ireland, a coalition between Fianna Fáil, the Greens and the PDs, which initially had the support of three independent TDs.
+Upon appointment, Cowen formed the 28th government of Ireland, a coalition between Fianna Fáil, the Greens and the PDs, which initially had the support of three independent TDs.
 His choices of Mary Coughlan for Tánaiste and Brian Lenihan Jnr as Minister for Finance were criticised as inappropriate by The Irish Times for their "distressing" lack of experience.